-No manufacturer recommended allowing rust in the oil system.
+No manufacturer ever recommended allowing rust to get into the oil system.
 That is crazy.
 The whole issue of crankcase pressure was resolved by other methods.
 Read this for an understanding of what dealers had to tolerate when Butler & Smith was the importer.

 Soon after that advice, BMW discovered that the oil issues were related to other things.
 Mostly the rear main seal, breather system, and faulty flywheels.
 I had informed B & S about the badly machined flywheels and was told that I was wrong.
 Later a factory bulletin came out about the faulty flywheels.